 Students with an AAS in drafting can pursue careers in architecture, manufacturing and virtually every kind of engineering, including electrical, aeronautical and civil.
 Most entry-level drafters begin as detailers, responsible for creating technical drawings based on ideas from a designer, engineer or architect, and they can advance as they gain experience.

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for drafters are expected to decline by 3% between 2014 and 2024.
-The BLS reported that, in May 2015, electrical and electronic drafters were making an average of $62,890 annually, mechanical drafters were averaging $56,610, while architectural and civil drafters were making an average of $53,470.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for drafters are expected to have little or no change between 2018 and 2028.
+The BLS reported that, in May 2018, electrical and electronic drafters were making an average of $64,400 annually, mechanical drafters were averaging $59,010, while architectural and civil drafters were making an average of $56,700.

 Continuing Education Information